unkaktus/calcium/README.md

 ## 🪨 calcium

-`calcium` is a wrapper tool to collect the CPU usage history, making possible later estimations of the carbon footprint.
+`calcium` is a command wrapper tool to collect its CPU usage and report the estimated carbon footprint.

 ### Installation